Official language: Nigeria

 The official language of Nigeria is English, which was chosen to facilitate the cultural and linguistic unity of the country.
 British colonial rule ended in 1960.

 Norway

 Pakistan

 Urdu and English both are official languages in Pakistan.
 Pakistan has more than 60 other languages.

+Philippines

+Filipino and English both are official languages of the Philippines.

 Poland

 Polish is the official language of Poland.